-It’s cold outside.
+It’s been cold and wet outside.
+The whole month of May so far.
 So what do we need?
 Right.
-A cup of hot tea or coffee and these rich and these amazing chocolate avocado truffles!
+A cup of hot tea or coffee and these rich and amazing low carb chocolate avocado truffles!
 No need to feel guilty for indulging here, because these little wonders are full of healthy fats, sweetened naturally with dates.
 They’re are also entirely plant-based.

-One note on the carbs, as I use sweet dates here rather than low carb sweetener: One date has about 5 grams of carbs, most of them sugars.
-In these chocolate truffles I use three dates for sweetening, yielding about 20 balls.
+One date has about 5 grams of carbs, most of them sugars.
+This recipe yields about 20 balls.
+I use three dates which means they together contain some 15g of carbs.
 So the dates contribute just about 1.3 grams of carbs to each ball.
 So really nothing to worry about unless you munch them all up in one go – tempting maybe, but unlikely still.
 Enjoying one or two should be within your range unless you are on keto.
-If you prefer low carb sweeteners, use stevia drops or sukrin melis.
-Add stevia drop by drop to the chocolate avo mixture until it is sweet enough.
-For sukrin gold, 1-2 tbsp should be enough.

 At any rate, making these chocolate balls is as easy as it gets.
-Just allow for some time to have the chocolate avo mix rest in the fridge to set and solidify.
-That way it is easy to form the mix into your sweet little truffle balls.
+Just allow for some time to have the warm chocolate avo mix rest in the fridge to set and solidify before you form the truffles.
+That way it is easy to roll the dough into sweet little truffle balls.

 A word about the dates: If you use very dry dates (as available here in Asia) soak them in water for an hour or until soft, before starting to prepare your truffles.
 This is not needed when you use the stickier, more moist variety available in the West.

-Once you’ve made them a few times, you may like to experiment a bit with added flavours.
-You could use 1 tbsp of cocoa nibs for extra crunch, stir in some ground nuts or almonds or add 1/2 tsp chili flakes for some spice.
+Once you’ve made these amazing low carb truffles a few times, you may like to experiment a bit with added flavours.
+You could stir in some finely chopped nuts or almonds or add 1/2 teaspoon of chili flakes for some spice.
 Dark chocolate and chili are a much better match than you’d expect!

 Guilt-free chocolate truffles!
 Made from dark chocolate and avocado, sweetened a little with dates and rolled in cocoa powder.
 Enjoy as dessert or with your afternoon tea and coffee!